 The basic requirement of a conversion tool is that the programs it produces are 100% functionally equivalent (including side effects encountered at runtime) with the original Natural programs.
 At the same time, the code that is produced should enable full use of the richness of the target platform.

-This means some Natural language syntax will be replaced with calls to .NET APIs.
+This means some Natural language syntax will be replaced with calls to Java SE and EE platform APIs.
 It also means that the code should be fully usable in Visual Studio and support execution in debug mode.
-And also, the converted programs should easily be integrated with newly written .NET programs and vice versa.
+It also means that the code should be fully usable in modern Java development tools like Eclipse or NetBeans and support execution in debug mode.
+And also, the converted programs should easily be integrated with newly written Java programs and vice versa.